kamwoh/DeepIPR/README.md

 To set a passport layer for Alexnet or ResNet18, simply changing `false` to `true` or a `string`.

-If using `string` as a signature, please make sure that the length of the string is less than the number of channels in the specific layer.
+If `string` is deployed as the signature, please make sure that the length of the string is less than the number of channels in the specific layer.

-For example, a layer with 256 channels, maximum 256-bit === 32 ascii characters are allowed.
+For example, a layer with 256 channels, so the maximum will be 256-bit === 32 ascii characters are allowed.
 If the signature is less than 32 characters, the remaining bits will be set randomly.

-The example below is AlexNet with last 3 layers as the passport layer to embed random signature into 4th and 5th layer and embed `this is my signature` into last layer.
+The example below is AlexNet with the last 3 layers as the passport layer, i.e we embed random signature into the 4th and 5th layer and embed `this is my signature` into the last layer (6th).

 ```
 {